smithd36/employee-license-manager/README.md

-# ResQCert License Manager Web App
+# License Manager Web App
-ResQCert is a license management web application I developed that is actively being used in the medical industry.
+A license management web application I developed that is actively being used.
 The main purpose is to track licensure for a large database of employees and notify administration upon nearing expirations.
 The website uses NextAuth to authenticate a user through Google and is directed to the database management system.

 # Usage
 This program is not meant to be cloned or modified, but can be ran on one's own database and authentication server through
 - git clone